Qurzon: A Prototype for a Divide and Conquer Based Quantum Compiler: Compiler Overview

 \subsection{Optimal Qubit Routing}

 As introduced in section 2, NISQ-era devices are inherently susceptible to noise.
-NISQ devices also have limited qubit connectivity; this is particularly prevalent not only in superconducting qubit architectures but also in trapped ion systems, as shown in Figure \ref{fig:qubit-topology}.
-Although the qubits in the trapped ion systems appear to be fully connected, something to keep in mind is that in such architectures, the connectivity between the qubits is also prone to noise.
+NISQ devices also have limited qubit connectivity; this is particularly prevalent not only in superconducting qubit architectures but also in trapped-ion systems, as shown in Figure \ref{fig:qubit-topology}.
+Although the qubits in the trapped-ion systems appear to be fully connected, something to keep in mind is that in such architectures, the connectivity between the qubits is also prone to noise.
 This translates to the fact that not all connections have the same fidelity.
 This limited connectivity in devices gives birth to the optimal qubit routing problem.

 The qubit routing problem is fundamental for circuit execution in NISQ-era devices.
 The motivation for the problem is to map a logical qubit, a qubit allocated in the circuit or the algorithm must translate directly to a physical qubit, a qubit on the actual quantum device.
 In doing so, the quantum circuit must go through transpilation or a source-to-source translater.
 What this stage does is, taking a quantum circuit into account, the transpiler decomposes the same into an equivalent circuit with a set of gates that can be run on the quantum device.
 Something to note is that the set of gates or the gate set is different for every quantum device.